* This is the Professional Version. *

 Glucocorticoid replacement is similar to that described for Addison disease.
 Each case varies regarding the type and degree of specific hormone deficiencies.
 Fludrocortisone is not required because the intact adrenals produce aldosterone.
 During acute febrile illness or after trauma, patients receiving corticosteroids for nonendocrine disorders may require supplemental doses to augment their endogenous hydrocortisone production.
 In panhypopituitarism, other pituitary deficiencies should be treated appropriately.

 Secondary adrenal insufficiency involves ACTH deficiency due to pituitary or, less often, hypothalamic causes (including suppression by long-term corticosteroid use).

 Other endocrine deficiencies (eg, hypothyroidism, growth hormone deficiency) may coexist.

-Unlike in Addison disease, hyperpigmentation does not occur and serum Na and K levels are relatively normal.
+Unlike in Addison disease, hyperpigmentation does not occur and serum sodium and potassium levels are relatively normal.